TinyTapeout/tt-demo-pcb/README.md

   * via breadboard or extension boards through PMODs; or
   * by interacting through the on-board RP2040

-Alpha prototypes have been assembled and are in testing--looking pretty good!
+Beta prototypes have been assembled and are in testing--looking pretty good!
 Feedback and discussion are welcome on the [Discord #pcb channel](https://discord.gg/qZHPrPsmt6), specific issues should be posted here on github.

 ## Pinout Overview